News / Analysis

 ECB chief economist Philip Lane told reporters yesterday that the increase in COVID-induced public spending is sustainable, even at more than 100% of GDP, this after Poland and Hungary vetoed the EU’s €1.8 tn budget that includes a €750 bn recovery fund.

-As President-elect Biden prepares to receive his first national security briefing today, index futures this morning are showing some doubt after indices ended up yesterday, once again led by the small-caps Russel2000 with a 2.14% increase.
+As President-elect Biden prepares to receive his first national A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. briefing today, index futures this morning are showing some doubt after indices ended up yesterday, once again led by the small-caps Russel2000 with a 2.14% increase.

 The USD continues down after yesterday’s Empire State Manufacturing Index shed 4 points to land at a disappointing 6.3., this as Fed VC Clarida said that the bank would not be tightening its policy on improving labour data.